-spreading life throughout the
+spreading life throughout the solar system

 A billion years ago there was no life on land.
 In a phenomenal